iRecycleBaguio/irecyclebaguio.github.io/index.md

 | No | Ask for iRecycle Express Registration  | No - direct to Homepage |
 | Cancel | Back | - |

-2. Order confirmation
+- Order confirmation
-3. Thank you page
+- Thank you page
-4. Order Details page
+- Order Details page

-#### II.Order History
+#### II.
+Order History

 ## My Account